-- Preview Email Newsletter

 *

-The Federal Emergency Management Agency (FEMA) announced today that 19 states and two U.S. territories will have more time to finish projects that help prevent damage from more PR
+The Federal Emergency Management Agency (FEMA) announced today that 19 states and two U.S. territories will have more time to finish projects that help prevent damage from disasters.
+These projects--funded through FEMA's more PR

 FFRF Action Fund: Trump's 'For Jesus' Remarks Show Christian Nationalism Link of SAVE Act (10)